How to Integrate Applications

 Search for SPIRAL from "Search by App Name" or find it from the app list.

-When the following screen appears, check the instructions and set the "Account Name" and "Access Token".
+When the following screen is displayed, check the explanation and set the "Account Name" and "Access Token".

 You can check how to create and set up an API agent here.